vedranaa/cpF2024/day1.md

 If you have any questions, feel free to ask.
 Send an email to [s194113@dtu.dk](matilto:s194113@dtu.dk?subject=02002_Brush_Up_Course).

 ## THIS WORKS IN PAGES
-Test of inline math
+Inline math
 \\(s = \frac{(a+b+c)}{2}\\)
-Test of display math
+Display math
 \\[
 a+b > c \ \ \ \text{if} \ \ \ c = \max([a,b,c])
 \\]

 ## THIS WORKS IN REPO
-Test of inline math
+Inline math
 $s = \frac{(a+b+c)}{2}$
-Test of display math
+Display math
 $$
 a+b > c \ \ \ \text{if} \ \ \ c = \max([a,b,c])
 $$